em1i/WebSearch/README.md

 # WebSearch

+Requirements:
+.NET 7.0

 To run the application:
 1. Download the WebSearchApp
 2. Open Terminal in the WebSearchApp directory
 3. dotnet run
 4. Click the "Now listening on:" url.
-It's probably "http://localhost:5001"
+It's probably "http://localhost:5001".
+Launch with Chrome or Firefox is fine.

 Sample search words to test: